southside-chillers/southside.chillers.online/southside/content/chapters/the-many-eyed-god.md

 “Buddy can watch her,” says Hermione.
 “She’s already scared of him.”

-She nods at Magic, who is hunched against the wall behind her, wide-eyed, shivering, and pale.
+She nods at Magick, who is hunched against the wall behind her, wide-eyed, shivering, and pale.

 “Yeah, this little dude can handle her,” says Tannin.
 “Worst-case scenario, he just blasts her with dragon breath, right?”

 Galadriel kneels down to Buddy’s eye level.

-*Are you going to be all right if we leave you alone with Magic again?*
+*Are you going to be all right if we leave you alone with Magick again?*

 Buddy oinks noncommittally.